Legal Framework for Investments between The UK and Colombia05/05/2017

 - In the pharmaceutical sector, large companies like Astra Zeneca and Glaxo Smithkline operate.

-- In consumer goods, multinationals in the market of soft drinks, sweets and confections, such as Cadbury.
+- In consumer goods, multinationals in the market of soft drinks, sweets and confections, companies such as Cadbury.

 Colombia and the UK have a fair and transparent legal framework for the promotion of investment that includes minimum standards recognized by international law.
 Colombia and UK have signed two treaties: